 Organized to educate and empower consumers statewide and to advocate for their interests, the Consumers Council works to restore the historic balance between consumer and business interests.
 Although we do not represent individual consumers, we are a membership organization working for the common interests of all Missouri consumers.
 The Consumers Council of Missouri is a non-governmental, non-profit organization.

 The Consumers Council of Missouri uses consumer experts to help keep the public informed and to analyze important issues in the areas of energy, insurance and finance.
 The organization issues consumer alerts, writes articles and maintains a website.

 Anyone can become a member of Consumers Council of Missouri.
-General membership dues are just $10 annually – more if you wish.
 To become a member, click here.